jasonvriends/kb/docs/technology/coding/angular.md

 ### Scaffold a new project

-- Using the latest version
+- Using the ^^latest^^ version of the Angular CLI

   ```bash
   ng new <project-name>
   cd <project-name>
   ```

+  - Would you like to add Angular routing? `Y`
+  - Which stylesheet format would you like to use? `SCSS`

-- Using a specific version
+- Using a ^^specific^^ version of the Angular CLI
   ```bash
   ng new <project-name> --version=15.0.0
   ```

+  - Would you like to add Angular routing? `Y`
+  - Which stylesheet format would you like to use? `SCSS`

 ### UI Frameworks